aldum/learnyouanelm.github.io/pages/10-functionally-solving-problems.md

 ```

 With a concrete implementation in hand, you'll notice that our type signature
-has changed slightly.
-Since we'll be converting our input string to a stack,
-and we'll be attempting to convert items on our stack (which are strings) to
-numbers, we're going to have to consider the very real possibility of
-failure.
-Our `String.toFloat` conversion function returns a `Result`
+has changed again slightly.
+Our `String.toFloat` conversion function returns a
-which is a type that represents the possibility of failure.
+`Result` which is a type that represents the possibility of failure.
 It can
 either be `OK value` (meaning, in this case, that it was able to convert
 the `String` to a `Float`) or it can be `Err error` (as would happen here if,
-e.g. you tried to convert the `String` `"foobar"` to a `Float`),
+e.g. you tried to convert the string `"foobar"`),
 with value and error representing the value of a successfully completed
 computation and an error respectively.
-If someone were to call our `solveRPN`
-function with the string "foo bar baz", clearly we would not be able to proceed as
-intended.
-In this case, `String.toFloat` would return an `Err`.

-We will be dealing with a `Maybe` type when we try to call `head` on our stack later,
-so we'll convert this `Result` to a `Maybe` type, which means our stack will
+We're converting this to a `Maybe`,
-need to be a `List (Maybe Float)`.
-We also define the `flatten` function
-to flatten out the nested `Maybe (Maybe Float)` which we will get as a result
-of calling `head` on stack result returned by `foldl`, into just a `Maybe Float`.
+so nothing really new there.
+However, the conversion functions available
+to us all have concrete numeric types (either `String.toInt : String -> Result Int`,
+`String.toFloat : String -> Result Float`), so our hand is forced a bit,
+and we need to choose one or the other.

 So, we laid our `foldingFunction` out as four patterns.
 The patterns will be
 tried from top to bottom.
 First the folding function will see if the current
 item is `"*"`.
 If it is, then it will take a list like
-`[Just 3,Just 4,Just 9,Just 3]` and `Maybe.map` its
+`[Just 3,Just 4,Just 9,Just 3]` and `Maybe.map2` its
 first two elements x and y respectively.
 So in this case, `x` would be `Just 3`
 and `y` would be `Just 4`. `ys` would be `[Just 9,Just 3]`.
 It will return a list that's just
-like `ys`, only it has `Just` `x` and `y` multiplied as its head.
+like `ys`, only it has `Just (x * y)` as its head.
 So with this we pop
 the two topmost numbers off the stack, multiply them and push the result
 back on to the stack.
 If the item is not `"*"`, the pattern matching will
 fall through and `"+"` will be checked, and so on.